wild-devops/pwshake/doc/step.md

 ## - `[step]:` **element**

-Contains definition of the full explicitly described structure that **PWSHAKE** engine uses to find, distict, execute and log during the `pwshake.yaml` config processing.
+Contains definition of the full explicitly described structure that **PWSHAKE** engine uses to find, distinct, execute and log during the `pwshake.yaml` config processing.

 The internal representation of a single **step** looks like a following **Powershell** `[hashtable]`:
 ```